The third major of 2021 is upon us, as the U.S. Open gets underway this week at Torrey Pines in San Diego, California.

 Over time, the tournament developed a reputation for being the most challenging event in golf, allowing it to draw in the best of the best.

 The U.S. Open boasts perhaps the most prestigious list of winners of any tournament.
-That list includes Walter Hagen, Gene Sarazen, Bobby Jones, Byron Nelson, Ben Hogan, Cary Middlecoff, Arnold Palmer, Jack Nicklaus, Gary Player, Lee Trevino, Tom Watson, Tiger Woods, Rory McIlroy, Jordan Spieth, and Brooks Koepka.
+That list includes Walter Hagen, Gene Sarazen, Bobby Jones, Byron Nelson, Ben Hogan, Arnold Palmer, Jack Nicklaus, Gary Player, Lee Trevino, Tom Watson, Tiger Woods, Rory McIlroy, Dustin Johnson, Jordan Spieth, and Brooks Koepka.

-Hogan, Jones, Nicklaus, and Willie Anderson all share the tournament record for most wins, with four apiece.
-Tiger and Hale Irwin are next with three victories, followed by two apiece for Alex Smith, John McDermott, Hagen, Sarzen, Ralph Guldahl, Middlecoff, Julius Boros, Billy Casper, Trevino, Andy North, Curtis Strange, Ernie Els, Lee Janzen, Payne Stewart, Retief Goosen, and most recently Koepka, who joined Strange as a back-to-back winner.
+Hogan, Jones, Nicklaus, and Willie Anderson all share the tournament record for most wins with four apiece.
+Tiger and Hale Irwin are next with three victories, followed by two apiece by Alex Smith, John McDermott, Ralph Guldahl, Cary Middlecoff, Julius Boros, Billy Casper, Andy North, Curtis Strange, Ernie Els, Lee Janzen, Payne Stewart, Retief Goosen, Trevino, Hagen, Sarazen, and Koepka.

-A testament to just how difficult the U.S. Open has played historically, in 116 editions of the tournament just two players have finished double-digits under par: Woods (-12) at Pebble Beach in 2000 and McIlroy (-16) at Congressional Country Club in 2011.
+A testament to just how difficult the U.S. Open has played historically: In 120 editions of the tournament just four players have finished double-digits under par, Tiger Woods (-12) at Pebble Beach in 2000, Rory McIlroy (-16) at Congressional Country Club in 2011, Brooks Koepka (-16) at Erin Hills in 2017, and Gary Woodland (-13) at Pebble Beach in 2019.

-Even that 2000 event was brutal, as the two runner-ups, Els and Miguel Angel Jimenez, finished at +3, 15 strokes behind Tiger’s one-man show.
+Even that 2000 event was brutal, as the two runner-ups, Els and Miguel Angel Jimenez, finished at 3-over, 15 strokes behind Tiger’s unforgettable one-man show.

 2018: Brooks Koepka (+1)